 “Was there?
 Video proof?”

 Emil: “She had this lawyer with her during every interview.
 He had this gimmick where he would hold up the VHS tape in front of the camera and re-explain how tragic the woman’s story was.
-Her general youthful look, plus the worried paternal figure of the lawyer, only added to the perception of her as a child, which really touched people’s hearts.”
+Her general youthful look, plus the worried paternal figure of the lawyer, only added to the perception of her as a child.
+It really touched people’s hearts.”

 The picture of the man is on the table, his hair is slicked back, with what must be a gallon of grease.
 He looks on the verge of tears himself waving around that tape.